Hyperskill-Community/flashcards/README.md

 The browser keeps the oauth token as cookie (and refreshes it on demand, if user actively uses the websites) with an expiration date, I set to 15 min.
 After expiration and no refresh, accessing a website will redirect to login page again.

+To start the auth-server standalone for development purposes, you need to start mongodb-container manually first (as usage of spring-docker-compose would conflict) and then use Run configuration "AuthServerApplication" in IntelliJ IDEA; or whatever method you prefer.
+It will automatically connect to localhost:27017 if no MONGO_HOST environment variable is set.

 ### Purge docker resources (mongo-data volume and mongo container)
 Take care, running this  script deletes all persistent data of the mongo container.
 ```shell